alstr/todo-to-issue-action/README.md

 Thanks to Jacob Tomlinson for [his handy overview of GitHub Actions](https://www.jacobtomlinson.co.uk/posts/2019/creating-github-actions-in-python/).

 Thanks to GitHub's [linguist repo](https://github.com/github/linguist/) for the [`languages.yml`](https://raw.githubusercontent.com/github/linguist/master/lib/linguist/languages.yml) file used by the app to look up file extensions and determine the correct highlighting to apply to code snippets.

+Thanks to all those who have [contributed](https://github.com/alstr/todo-to-issue-action/graphs/contributors) to the further development of this action.